PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 script | the JavaScript snippet to run text | the value to match with the result

-## Wait For Eval Script Not Contain
+## Wait For Eval Script Not Match

-Waits for the result of evaluating the specified JavaScript snippet not contain the given value.
+Waits for the result of evaluating the specified JavaScript snippet not match the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.
 The snippet may have multiple lines, but only the result of the last line will be returned.

  <p> Note that, by default, the snippet will run in the context of the "selenium" object itself, so <code>this</code> will refer to the Selenium object.
 Use <code>window</code> to refer to the window of your application, e.g. <code>window.document.getElementById('foo')</code> </p> <p> If you need to use a locator to refer to a single element in your application page, you can use <code>this.browserbot.findElement("id=foo")</code> where "id=foo" is your locator. </p>

 ### Usage

 `
-waitForEvalScriptNotContain(script, text)
+waitForEvalScriptNotMatch(script, text)
 `

 ### Parameters